-LGBTQ+ History Month and Queerfest
+LGBTIQA+ History Month and Queerfest

 Held during Commencement weekend, Lavender Graduation celebrates the ambitions and accomplishments of our lesbian, gay, bisexual, transgender, and queer seniors as they prepare to graduate.
 The event includes recognition of specific individuals for their great impact on our community.
 Graduates receive rainbow cords to wear over their gowns during the Commencement ceremony.